 Springfield, IL 62794-9030

-If your nonprofit will collect donations, you will need to register as a charity with the Illinois Attorney General.
+If your nonprofit will collect donations, you will need to register as an Illinois charity with the Illinois Attorney General.
 There is a $15 registration fee, and an additional $15 fee each year when you submit your Charitable Organization Annual Report (Form AG0990-IL), not to be confused with the annual report you will submit each year to the Illinois Secretary of State!
 The charitable annual report’s deadline is 6 months after the close of your nonprofit’s fiscal year.
 If your nonprofit is a religious charity, however, it may be exempt from the annual reporting requirement and fee.

 Whatever you do, make sure to register before soliciting donations in Illinois, and always submit your charitable annual report on time.
 The Illinois Attorney General charges a $200 fee if you solicit contributions prior to registration and a $200 re-registration fee for nonprofits that don’t file annual reports by the deadline.

 Open a Bank Account for Your Illinois Nonprofit

 To open a bank account for your Illinois nonprofit, you will need to bring the following items with you to the bank:

 - A copy of your Illinois nonprofit articles of incorporation

 - A copy of your nonprofit’s bylaws

 It’s wise to call your bank ahead of time to check its requirements.
 Some banks may require you to bring a resolution authorizing you to open a bank account in your nonprofit’s name (particularly if your nonprofit has several directors and/or officers).